Takeaways from South Carolina primary: Donald Trump’s Republican home field advantage is everywhere

 Haley talked in 2024 about her successes recruiting industry to South Carolina and signing tax cuts and voter ID laws.
 She promoted her international experience.
 She excoriated Trump as too risky, too old, too busy fending off indictments, too close to Vladimir Putin and not close enough to NATO allies.
 Voters were not swayed.

 AP VoteCast data reflected her challenge, especially on foreign policy.
-The survey found that about half of South Carolina primary voters wanted the U.S. to take a less active role in the world, while about 6 out of 10 opposed continuing aid to Ukraine in its defense against the Russian invasion.
+The survey found that about half of South Carolina primary voters wanted the U.S. to take a less active role in the world, and about half opposed continuing aid to Ukraine in its defense against the Russian invasion.
 They were instead strongly aligned with Trump’s vision.

 Everything Haley tried reinforced the dynamics: To most Trump loyalists she sounded like just another politician offering establishment positions and trying to topple their champion.